lmas/thesis/thesis.typ

 by zero, and would break the algorithm.
 This was a regular problem for the light sensor during the night, for example, and an extra check had to catch the faulty results from the algorithm.
+_Lu et al._ @lu simply had the algorithm refusing the data, but a less abrupt method could had skipped the constant regions and continue with the rest.
 Using a small buffer mitigated this issue somewhat, as there was a smaller chance of finding exact matches with the limited data sequence.